When Should I Consider Medigap Plan N?

 When can you get Medigap Plan N, and who can get it?

 If you reach the age of 65 and have Medicare Parts A and B, then you are eligible to apply for Medigap Plan N. However, you might not be able to get it if you have medical conditions and are beyond your open enrollment period.

 Open enrollment means that you have a “Guaranteed Issue” (GI for short) right within 6 months of obtaining your Part B coverage.

 GI means that you won’t have to answer any medical questions, and the insurance company cannot turn you down.

-If you enroll yourself after the period of 6 months, you might not be able to get a Medicare Supplement Plan, including Plan N. And, if you are able to get it, your medical conditions might be excluded from coverage for a period of time.
-The best time to get a Medicare Supplement Plan N is when you are newly enrolled into Part B, and therefor have “GI”.
-But…it might not be the right time to buy a Plan N, and we'll explore that below.
+If you enroll yourself after the period of 6 months, you might not be able to get a Medicare Supplement Plan, including Plan N. And, if you are able to get it, your medical conditions might be excluded from coverage for a period-of-time.
+The best time to get a Medicare Supplement Plan N is when you are newly enrolled in Part B and therefore have “GI”.
+But…it might not be the right time to buy a Plan N, and we’ll explore that below.

 Provisions of Medigap Plan N:

 Plan N covers the “Gaps” of Medicare Parts A and B, in the following manner:

 - You’ll pay Part B deductible (currently at $203 in 2021).